Ableton Live: Views

-Live's user interface is composed of two 'Views' – the Arrangement View and the Session View.
-Live utilizes audio sample or MIDI sequences, referred to as Clips, which are arranged to be played live (i.e. triggered) or played back in a pre-arranged order.
-MIDI triggers notes on Live's built in instruments, as well as third party VST instruments or external hardware.

-The Session View offers a grid-based representation of all of the Clips in a Live Set.
+Live's user interface is composed of two 'Views' – Session View and Arrangement View.
+Session View offers a grid-based representation of all of the Clips in a Live Set.
 These clips can be arranged into scenes which can then be triggered as a unit.
 For instance a drum, bass and guitar track might comprise a single scene.
 When moving on to the next scene, which may feature a synth bassline, the artist will trigger the scene, activating the clips for that scene.

-The Arrangement View offers a horizontal music production timeline of Clips that is more similar to a traditional software sequencer interface.
+Arrangement View offers a horizontal music production timeline of Clips that is more similar to a traditional software sequencer interface.
 The Arrangement View is used for recording tracks from the session view and further manipulating their arrangement and effects.
 It is also used for manual MIDI sequencing.

+Live utilizes audio samples or MIDI sequences, referred to as Clips, which are arranged to be played live (i.e. "launched") or played back in a pre-arranged order.
+MIDI information received by Live can trigger notes on Live's built in instruments, as well as third party VST instruments or external hardware.

 Instruments

-The Intro version of Live includes four instruments (Impulse, Simpler, Instrument Rack, and Drum Rack) and the Standard version of Live additionally includes External Instrument, with users having the option to purchase additional instruments.
+Live Intro includes four instruments (Impulse, Simpler, Instrument Rack, and Drum Rack).
+Live Standard additionally includes External Instrument, with users having the option to purchase additional instruments.
 By contrast, Live Suite includes all available instruments.